timebertt/kubernetes-controller-sharding/README.md

 It applies proven sharding mechanisms used in distributed databases to Kubernetes controllers to overcome the restriction of having only one active replica per controller.
 The sharding design is implemented in a generic way in my [fork](https://github.com/timebertt/controller-runtime/tree/sharding) of the Kubernetes [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) project.
 The [webhosting-operator](#webhosting-operator) is implemented as an example operator that uses the sharding implementation for demonstration and evaluation.
-These are first steps towards horizontally scalable Kubernetes controllers.
+These are the first steps toward horizontally scalable Kubernetes controllers.

 ## Sharding Design